 Tonsai Bay

-This is the beach in the most central part of the island.
-For us, this beach wasn’t the best choice, since it also serves as the island’s harbour.
-The consequence was many tourists, a lot of noise, and an environment that was not clean enough.
+This is the beach in the island’s central part.
+For us, this beach wasn’t the best choice, since it also serves as the island’s harbor.
+The consequences were many tourists, a lot of noise, and an unclean environment.

 Loh Dalum

 This is a central beach.
-You have easy access from the central market (150 meters distance), and despite the fact that it is so close to the central tourist area, it is actually surprisingly quiet.
+You have easy access from the central market (150 meters away), and despite being so close to the central tourist area, it is surprisingly quiet.

 The distant beaches for which you must rent a boat or book a tour are: